Another lashing for Massey

 More than a mere public relations disaster, her disturbing decision and worrying decision-making rationale raises questions about her judgment and about the university’s values.

 The brand damage to Massey is massive.
-40% of the population voted for Don Brash to be Prime and Massey has banned him from speaking there.
+40% of the population voted for Don Brash to be Prime Minister and Massey has banned him from speaking there.
 Do you think those people are going to want to have their kids go to Massey?

 Thomas ought to face tough questions from her council.